theMagicalKarp/raytrace/README.md

 ### Objects

-A scene consists of various objects, which are represented with combination of "material" and "geomtry" and can be configured using adding items to the list of "objects".
+A scene consists of various objects, which are represented with combination of "material" and "geometry" and can be configured using adding items to the list of "objects".

-### Geomtry
+### Geometry

 #### Sphere